Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 If someone has worked on enough real systems, eventually something goes wrong.

-The interesting question is not whether they have ever shipped a bug.
 The interesting question is whether they know what to do when the system proves them wrong.

 ## The Probability Of Never Shipping A Bug